kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

    * - resource_label
      - string
      - The label that appeared below the node so far, if an existing resource is being edited (Optional)
+   * - language
+     - string
+     - It specifies the admin's preferred language

 Required response: